Moving into a new build house

 Informing Royal Mail of your new address

-Updating your address with Royal Mail ensures your post reaches your new home.
+When moving house, updating your address with Royal Mail ensures your post reaches your new home.
 Start this process as soon as you have a confirmed moving date.
 Complete Royal Mail's online form, which is quick and user-friendly.

-Arranging for new utilities: Internet, phone line, and central heating
+Arranging for new utilities: internet, phone line, and central heating

-Securing utilities for your new build home involves several steps.
-First, identify providers servicing your area.
-Internet and phone lines are essentials for modern living.
-Research providers to find the best deals and coverage.
 For central heating, know the system installed in your new build.
 You may need to set up an account with a local energy supplier.
 Contact these providers well in advance of your moving day to ensure a seamless transition.

-Home demonstration: Understanding all the appliances and systems
+Understanding appliances and systems

 Final checks and measures